omidarmat/webDevNotes/react/react.md

 It is optional to return a cleanup function from an effect.
 We can simply omit it.
 This cleanup function runs on 2 occasions:

-1. Before the effect is executed again in order to cleanup the results of the previous side effect.
+1. Before the effect is executed again, in order to cleanup the results of the previous side effect.
 2. After a component has unmounted in order to enable us to reset the side effect that we created if it is necessary.

 #### **When to use a cleanup function?**